When It May Be Time to Seek Relationship Counseling

 Constant Arguing

 Fights between couples are normal.
-However, ongoing discussions can mean that there is an issue that hasn’t been taken care of and it’s growing bigger and bigger as the time passes.
+However, ongoing discussions can mean that there is an issue that hasn’t been taken care of and it’s growing bigger and bigger as time passes.
 They usually start as ‘small’ fights, but avoiding the issue and shutting out your partner can make those small fights turn into really big ones.

 Monotony

 It’s very common for a relationship to fall into a boring routine after some time.
 Not finding ways of reconnecting with your partner, learning new things, or planning a project, can make your relationship fall into this category.
-A counselor can help you find out ways of bringing the ‘spark’ back into your relationship.
+A relationship counselor can help you find out ways of bringing the ‘spark’ back into your relationship.

 Loss of Intimacy

-Both physical and emotional intimacy are a core aspect of a healthy relationship.
+Both physical and emotional intimacy are core aspects of a healthy relationship.
 There are many factors that can make a couple cease giving and receiving love or pleasure to each other; when this happens, one person in the relationship might look for this physical or emotional intimacy somewhere else, distancing themselves from their partner.

 Big Life Changes

-The loss of a loved one, starting a family, an infidelity, and many other things can make a couple go their separate ways or change the way they connect with each other.
+The loss of a loved one, starting a family, infidelity, and many other things can make a couple go their separate ways or change the way they connect with each other.

 What Happens During Couples Therapy